“Dr. Patish is the best podiatrist I have had! By far the least pain and best recovery.”

 Can I walk after minimally invasive hammertoe surgery?

 Yes.
 Most patients walk in a surgical shoe immediately after the procedure.
-Transition to regular shoes typically occurs within 3–4 weeks.
+Transition to regular shoes typically occurs within a few weeks.

 Will I need screws or pins?